Car Hire Ireland

 For a reasonably small country, Ireland has much to offer.
 With a rich and often dark history, there are enough sites and historic facts (not forgetting pubs) to keep everyone happy.

-- Giant's Causeway is the geological phenomenon renowned for its columns of layered basalt is a world heritage site and a fabulous day visit from Belfast (1 and a half hours drive).
-The Giant's Causeway sits in an area of outstanding natural beauty on the North Antrim Coast.
+• Giant's Causeway is the geological phenomenon renowned for its columns of layered basalt is a world heritage site and a fabulous day visit from Belfast (one and a half hours drive).
+The Giant's Causeway sits in an area of outstanding natural beauty on the North Antrim coast.